What TSA Allows and Restricts: A-Z Travel Security Guide

 Disabilities, whether it is short-term or long-term, have their difficulties.
 Then compound that with the stress of flying and the unknown, and you have chaos.

-As a matter of fact, the TSA. gov has set up 5 ways for you to get answers regarding everything TSA approved.
+As a matter of fact, the TSA.gov has set up ways for you to get answers regarding TSA rules and screening guidelines.
 In addition, some resources allow you to reach out to let the airline know what you need when you fly.

 1. TSA Cares – a hotline for people with disabilities, their families, and friends to call to ask questions, so they know what the process will be to check-in.

-2. TSA Contact Center – a second hotline to call or email to ask questions about everything TSA approved.
+2. TSA Contact Center – a second hotline to call or email to ask questions about items commonly allowed.

 3. Passenger Support Specialists – You can ask for a specialist to accompany you through check-in.
 These TSA specialists have extensive training to help you.